iffy/nim-intl/README.md

 ## ==== end intl postlude ====
 ```

-Let's put the `baseMessages:` block in as well as the start of a locale for Spanish using `messages "localname":`:
+Let's put the `baseMessages:` block in as well as the start of a locale for Spanish using `messages "localename":`:

 ```nim
 import intl